-PG 847 Professional Roles and Emerging Leaders.
+PG 847 Professional Development and Emerging Leaders.
 This course is designed to facilitate the transition from student to early career professional.
 Learners will explore skills and knowledge needed to become a professional psychologist and leader in the field.
 Emphasis will be placed on assisting learners in continuing to develop their professional identity and personal leadership style in preparation for the pre-doctoral internship journey.
 Prerequisite: Must be applying to internship the following academic year.
 (2 units)

 PG 850 General Linear Models: Regression.
 This course briefly covers elementary statistics but primarily focuses on multiple regression analyses.
 Regression analysis is at the heart of statistics, and a sound knowledge of regression methods will serve you well as you design and conduct masters and dissertation research projects.
 To address these goals, a combination of lecture, demonstration, small-group exercises, and discussions will be used.

 PG 856 Research Colloquium.
-Colloquia are offered nine times per year by distinguished research psychologists.
-Students in the first three years of the program are expected to attend 6 of the 12 lectures featured during these years*.
-(0 units)*
+Colloquia are offered three times per year by distinguished research psychologists.
+Students in the first three years of the program are expected to attend 6 lectures featured during these years.
+(0 units)

 PG 857 Individual Research.
 Assigns credit for independent research and evaluation projects conducted prior to the dissertation.
 May be repeated for credit.
 Prerequisite: Permission of the instructor.
 (Variable credit)